Establishment of a Community Centre

-We are very excited to announce the Community Centre officially opened on June 1, 2023 and the Women for Conservation team are set and ready to work every day creating and selling their handmade crafts (which includes one-of-a-kind dresses) to visitors.
-We’ve also installed a large water tank to harvest rain water.
+The Community Centre officially opened on June 1, 2023 and where the Women for Conservation team are based and work every day creating and selling their handicrafts (which includes one-of-a-kind dresses) to visitors.
 For anyone planning an upcoming trip to Uganda, be sure to ask your guide to take you to the Save Wildlife Uganda Ishasha Community Centre!

 Women for Conservation